infomaniac50/SimplyKnock/readmes/SimplyKnock_readme.txt

   * SkyRe(http://www.nexusmods.com/skyrim/mods/9286) - Requires compatibility patch.
 See Files section.
   * PerMa(http://www.nexusmods.com/skyrim/mods/59849) - Requires compatibility patch.
 See Files section.

+I do not know if the new SSE version of PerMa still works with the old compatibility patch - as such, I will keep the old compatibility patches available for download in the files section.
+If you find that it works, please report it as so.
+Thank you!

 * Special Compatibility Notes:
   * Using Simply Knock, SkyRe, and Lock Overhaul simultaneously, with Lock Overhaul's "Auto Pick" feature will cause the door menu to display an "Open" option, which will effectively do nothing.
 Also, selecting "Auto Pick" may bring up the lock picking screen occasionally, especially when sneaking.
 Canceling out of the lockpicking menu after auto-picking will show that the door was unlocked successfully.
 All other features of Lock Overhaul should function normally.
 These (minor) issues are not present when using Simply Knock and Lock Overhaul WITHOUT SkyRe.

-* Includes StorageUtil.dll and JsonUtil.pex/psc from PapyrusUtil 3.2.
+* Includes JsonUtil.pex/psc from PapyrusUtil 3.3c.
 This mod can run along-side other mods that implement PapyrusUtil and also include these files.
 It is recommended that you load this mod last / later than (in Mod Organizer, with a higher Priority) other mods that implement PapyrusUtil.

 * Simply Knock attempts to match the voice type of the occupant with a list of known common voice types.
 This will catch 90%+ of possible cases in the game.
 If the voice type of the occupant is unique, the system defaults to using MaleEvenToned or FemaleEvenToned and the speaker is named "Indistinct Voice" instead of "Voice".
 This just means that the person you hear on the other side of the door might not match what they actually sound like in this case.